 Byron, a former Troiano ally and elected commissioner in the former Troiano administration, ran against Troiano and won in 2019, getting sworn as mayor in January 2020.

-After Byron pleaded guilty in federal court to an unrelated personal income tax fraud case, the state forced him to resign as mayor, and Troiano succeeded him, winning election in 2023 on a ticket with Mikulski.
+After Byron pleaded guilty in federal court in an unrelated personal income tax fraud case, the state forced him to resign as mayor, and Troiano succeeded him, winning election in 2023 on a ticket with Mikulski.
 Mikulski had been a political newcomer, entering the arena as part of the team Byron assembled to run against Troiano in the 2019 election.
 After taking office in 2020, Mikulski too began to accept benefits.

 Subsequent to Byron’s guilty plea in federal court and his being sentenced to probation in August 2023, the state secured an additional indictment against Byron on charges closely mirroring those that were part of the federal case.